Planning Naked | April 2016

 Note: this month’s cover photo honors the title of this running series, i.e. Planning Naked.

-Planning Naked is an article with observations and comments about a recent issue of Planning: The Magazine of the American Planning Association.
+Planning Naked is a regular feature with observations and comments about a recent issue of Planning: The Magazine of the American Planning Association.